 A survey of the first fifty years of French scholarship and studies on J.R.R.
 Tolkien, following the publication of The Lord of the Rings in 1954 up to 2004, with a postscript on some works published in the last decade.

-It is worth noting that this article makes no mention of critical studies originally published in the English language, except those that are available French.
-For a presentation of English-language critical studies, see our article by David Bratman.
+It is worth noting that this article makes no mention of critical studies originally published in the English language, except those that are available in French.
+For a presentation of English language critical studies, see the article by David Bratman.

 First of all, let us mention Humphrey Carpenter’s seminal Biography (1980), recently republished in a revised and enlarged French edition: although the work of an author is not to be explained away by any sort of biography, Carpenter’s book contains a large number of quotations drawn from Tolkien’s letters and diaries which serve as a commentary on his works of fiction; it also emphasizes the slow genesis of his texts, especially The Lord of the Rings, and those presented in The History of Middle-earth.
 It is fortunate that, of all biographies that were published in English, it was this one and not another that was made available to the French public: extremely factual (wherein lies its virtue and its limits), it informs the reader without really imposing an image of the author.